0verp0wer/notpron-solutions/levels/level8.md

 ![Level 8 credentials](../images/level8_credentials.png)

-After which I clicked on the guitar and entered the credentials — and boom, level 8 completed!
+After that I clicked on the guitar and entered the credentials — and boom, level 8 completed!

 ---